Provinces pledge to reduce red tape, undo employment standards amendments

 “Employers that don’t currently have a banked overtime policy will almost certainly introduce them in order to avoid paying time-and-a-half.”

-Meanwhile, Ontario’s announcement was included in the provincial budget, tabled by Finance Minister Vic Fedeli on April 11.
+Meanwhile, the Ontario announcement was included in this year’s provincial budget, which Finance Minister Vic Fedeli tabled on April 11.

 “The government is committed to ensuring the more effective and efficient administration of payroll legislation,” said the budget document.

-“To achieve this, the government is exploring working with key partners, such as the Canadian Payroll Association (CPA), to establish the Ontario Payroll Burden Reduction Advisory Council.
-This approach aligns with steps already taken in other Canadian jurisdictions.”
+“To achieve this, the government is exploring working with key partners, such as the Canadian Payroll Association, to establish the Ontario Payroll Burden Reduction Advisory Council.
+This approach aligns with steps already taken in other Canadian jurisdictions,” it said.

-Additionally, Fedeli proposed that the government introduce one important red-tape reduction bill each fall and spring during its term in office, in addition to tabling other bills to lessen regulatory requirements.
+Fedeli also proposed that the government would introduce one important red tape reduction bill each fall and spring during its term in office, in addition to tabling other bills to lessen regulatory requirements.

 “Once fully implemented, these changes are expected to provide Ontario businesses with over $400 million in ongoing savings on their compliance costs,” said the budget.

-Remittances from personal income tax, health premiums, employer health tax contributions, and Workplace Safety and Insurance Board (WSIB) premiums account for about $50.5 billion, or 40 per cent, of the province’s total annual revenues, according to CPA president Peter Tzanetakis.
+CPA president Peter Tzanetakis said with remittances from personal income tax, health premiums, employer health tax contributions, and Workplace Safety and Insurance Board (WSIB) premiums accounting for approximately $50.5 billion, or 40 per cent, of the province’s total annual revenues.

 “We are pleased that the budget recognizes payroll’s essential role in the economy and the work done by payroll professionals on the government’s behalf to manage employee and employer revenue contributions efficiently and effectively,” he said.